Stacktape

 Advantages

-• Control over underlying environment - Container workloads can run any Docker image or image built using your own Dockerfile.
+• Control over environment: You can run any Docker image or build from your own Dockerfile.

-• Load-balanced and auto-scalable - Container workloads can automatically horizontally scale based on the CPU and Memory utilization.
+• Load-balanced and auto-scalable: Automatically scales horizontally based on CPU and memory utilization.

 Disadvantages